jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

-I need to make a static palette of General/InterfaceBuilder with General/XCode, but also the example "General/ProgressViewPalette" doesn't work!
+I need to make a static palette of InterfaceBuilder with XCode, but also the example "ProgressViewPalette" doesn't work!
 I tried, but the application says that my custom palette is unloadable.

 ----

 cocoadevcentral.com used to have a tutorial on this topic, but they changed their frontpage so I'm not sure where it is right now.
 Google still has a cache of it.
-Just do a google search for "Interface Builder palette cocoadevcentral jason marr" and click on the link for the cached representation. --zootbobbalu http://goo.gl/General/OeSCu
+Just do a google search for "Interface Builder palette cocoadevcentral jason marr" and click on the link for the cached representation. --zootbobbalu http://goo.gl/OeSCu

 ----